gabrielganzer/NXP-TunableLamp/README.md

 2. Each time SW2 is pressed, the selected color is changed.
 The sequence in RED -> GREEN -> BLUE- > RED.
 3. Each time SW3 is pressed, the selected color is changed.
 The sequence is RED -> BLUE -> GREEN -> RED.
 4. If any of the button (SW2/SW3) remains pressed, the color shall not change.

+## DOCUMENTATION

+Source files can be found in the *NXP* folder, refer to *Report.pdf* for futher explanations.

+## LICENSE

+The source code of the project is licensed under the GPLv3 license, unless otherwise stated.